yamagishi0824/kvc-dualnet/README.md

 # KVC DualNet Approach
-This repository publishes the demo code for [IEEE BigData2023 Keystroke Verification Challenge](https://sites.google.com/view/bida-kvc/).
+This repository publishes the demo code for the 5th (desktop task) and the 3rd (mobile task) solutions at [IEEE BigData2023 Keystroke Verification Challenge](https://sites.google.com/view/bida-kvc/).

 ## Repository Description